aggarwalsaakshi/academy/README.md

 @RequestMapping(value = "/api/rest")

 * Add lombok

  1) Go to build.gradle
  2) Add dependency
  compile('org.projectlombok:lombok')
  refresh the dependency
- Go to gradle lombok jat
+ 3) Go to lombok jar right click and click on Run As-> Java application (give path on you IDE) and click on install/update it.

  3) Now we can use annotation
  like
 @AllArgsConstructor
 @Getter
 @Setter
-@

 * Add spring security

  1) Go to build.gradle
  2) Add dependency
  	compile('org.springframework.boot:spring-boot-starter-security')
  3) Add changeset for user detail